Geonovum/ogc-api-features-testclient/README.md

 * OpenAPI description of the service

 ## Live version
-The live version from master is available at  [./ogc-api-features-testclient/src/](./ogc-api-features-testclient/src/)
+The live version from master (for this forked repo) is available at  [https://thijsbrentjens.github.io/ogc-api-features-testclient/src/](https://thijsbrentjens.github.io/ogc-api-features-testclient/src/)

 ### Limitations
 The live version on github.io has limitations: